Grief is a very

 pillow works great too.
 Oh, and while driving alone in your car (make sure

-you're not at a stoplight, though).
+you're not at a stoplight, though, so other drivers don't think you're a nut

 would like to say to others who are grieving that you WILL make it through